Tax

 If your business meets certain criteria, you’ll need to register for HST.
 Here’s a step-by-step guide:

 1. Determine Eligibility: You generally need to register for HST if your business makes over $30,000 in taxable sales within a single quarter or over $120,000 in a year.
-Even if you fall below these thresholds but expect to soon exceed them, it’s wise to register proactively.

 hst ontario